lbTarrell/ultrasaagain/data/nlu.md

 - playlist
 - any musicplaylist
 - introduce me some playlist based on my current mood
+- introduce me a playlist please
+- Give me a playlist

 ## intent:inform
 - The daily calories should be below [1800](targetcalories)